 been writing since my early teens, attempting my first work of fiction at age

 twelve.
 Even though I received lots of encouragement from teachers along

-the way, when I did get to college, which wasn’t until my mid-twenties, I
+the way, when I finally did get to college in my mid-twenties, I

-taken courses from the Writer’s Digest and am a graduate of The Institute for Children’s Literature and The Children’s Book Academy.
+I am a proud graduate of The Institute for Children’s Literature and The Children’s Book Academy.

 Having enjoyed many years in a different, yet not dissimilar artistic medium, my stance as a “writing” artist is the same as it was when I was a jewelry artist.
-Undoubtedly, it’s always great to have the shimmering final product in your hands, but it’s the “getting there” that’s the real fun.
-The design, the materials, the hands-on fabrication, and the deep satisfaction of the creative process – that is where the joy lies.
+Undoubtedly, it’s always great to have the shimmering final product in your hands, but it’s the “getting there” that’s the real fun – the deep satisfaction of the creative process – that is where the joy lies.
 For me, this is bliss and will always be my center of focus.